ryancollingwood/RankParser/resources/tutorial.md

 The challenge is solved both through a imperative and declarative means.

 The class `RankingProblem` is the imperative interface:
-<walkthrough-editor-open-file filePath="RankParser/solver/ranking_problem.py" text="Open 'solver/ranking_problem.py'"></walkthrough-editor-open-file>
+<walkthrough-editor-open-file filePath="./solver/ranking_problem.py" text="Open solver/ranking_problem.py"></walkthrough-editor-open-file>

-`walkthrough editor-open-file “RankParser/solver/ranking_problem.py” “Open solver/ranking_problem.py”`
+`walkthrough editor-open-file "solver/ranking_problem.py" "Open solver/ranking_problem.py"`

 This class is descendant of the `Problem` from the `python-constraints` package.
 To see the documentation for this class, refer to: [Python Constraints Problem API](http://labix.org/doc/constraint/public/constraint.Problem-class.html)